European Mobility Award Report | Paul O'Neill

 The afternoon session consisted of an introduction to various tools and functions, such as the open source software program NMAP, to track and trace IP addresses.
 These methods provided the participants with practical tools to enable a better understanding of networked topologies and the associated and affiliated organisations that regulate them, such as the Internet Corporation for Assigned Names and Numbers (ICANN) and Réseaux IP Européens (RIPE).

-Image: Vladan Joler (left) and Andrej Petrovski (right) leading a workshop on network
+Image Vladan Joler (left) and Andrej Petrovski (right) leading a workshop on network topologies.

 Image: Free port participants at network topology workshop.